Chrysanthemum bonsai: Cultivation and care

 Bonsai cultivation and care requires techniques and tools that are specialized to support the growth and maintenance of the flowers in small containers.
 There are several cultivated varieties of chrysanthemum that possess the ability to be trained into many of the traditional bonsai styles associated with woody trunked trees and shrubs.
-But since chrysanthemum rarely grow to be old enough to have wood, deadwood bonsai techniques may also be used.
+But since chrysanthemums rarely grow to be old enough to have wood, deadwood bonsai techniques may also be used.

 Chrysanthemums are perennials, and while it is possible to keep a chrysanthemum bonsai alive for a number of years (old wood), it is more likely that the bonsai will be 'finished' after all the blooms have faded.

 The chrysanthemum bonsai artist must complete all design work in fewer than ten months.
 Most chrysanthemum bonsai artists in the northern latitudes of the United States start the training of their bonsai in April, and are finished by the middle of September.

 Traditionally in Japan the Chrysanthemum exhibitions showcase the different bonsai forms.
 This takes place in autumn around the months of October and November.